ITINERARY

 Itinerary Highlights

-• Learn about Shiretoko’s cycle of life at Shiretoko Goko Lakes, where brown bears roam and salmon swim upstream
+- Learn about coexistence with wildlife at the Shiretoko Five Lakes, where brown bears roam and salmon return upstream to spawn.

 Be inspired by Shiretoko’s life cycle and natural environment by observing salmon and hiking around the Shiretoko Five Lakes with its brown bears

 In the morning, you wake up early and watch salmon swim upstream.
-While observing these powerful fish, you'll learn about their life cycle through the detailed commentary of your guide.
+While observing these powerful fish, you'll deepen your understanding about the cycle of life in Shiretoko.
 After that, you board the Aurora, a Shiretoko tourist boat, and set out on the Rusha Bay route.
 It will give you a different view of the dynamic scenery of Shiretoko Peninsula than from land, including with views of cliffs that are 200 meters high.
 You may even observe brown bears and other wild life along the way.

 After lunch, you join a guided tour of Shiretoko Goko Lakes.
 While the guide explains about keeping a safe distance from brown bears, you’ll get an understanding of how to live in harmony with wild animals.
 This will help you explore the five lakes and their forest with their many flora and fauna, experiencing the majesty of nature.